Tutorial for LWPolylineΒΆ

 x, y, start_width, end_width, bulge = first_point

-edit polyline points, this method was introduced because accessing single points
+polyline points, this method was introduced because accessing individual

-was very slow in early versions of ezdxf, but now direct access by the index
+points was very slow in early versions of ezdxf, in current versions of ezdxf the

 doc = ezdxf.readfile("lwpolyline2.dxf")